-the supply of power generating modules main auxiliaries.
+the supply of power generating modules main auxiliaries; and

-the demand reconnection process; and
+the demand reconnection process.

-the process for resynchronisation of networks in island operation.

 7.1.2 Articles 51(2)(3)(4) and (5) of the EU NCER state: -

 Article 51(2) - In addition, where deemed necessary by the TSO for the effectiveness of the restoration plan, each TSO shall execute operational testing of parts of the restoration plan, in coordination with the DSOs identified pursuant to Article 23(4) and the restoration service providers.
 The TSO shall set out, in consultation with the DSOs and restoration service providers, those operational tests in a dedicated testing procedure.